Fabian Bzdyl: Cracovia

 Bzdyl joined the Cracovia academy at the age of four.
 For two seasons, he played for the youth teams of Progres Kraków, then returned to the Cracovia academy.
 In June 2023, he signed a two-year contract with the club.
 In February 2024, he was registered as a Ekstraklasa player.

 Bzdyl made his professional debut on 10 February 2024 in a 6–0 win against Radomiak Radom, in which he came off the bench in the 84th minute, replacing Benjamin Källman.
 He scored his first goal for Cracovia the following season, on 29 November 2024, in the 11th minute of a 1–1 draw against Zagłębie Lubin.
 On 23 February 2025, Bzdyl scored his second top-flight goal in a 2–2 draw against Jagiellonia Białystok; after coming off the bench in the second half, he scored from outside the penalty area in the 73rd minute.

 MŠK Žilina

 On 5 September 2025, it was announced that the 17-year-old Bzdyl would be joining Slovak First League club MŠK Žilina, signing a contract until 30 June 2028.
+He made his debut for the Šošoni in a 3–2 win against MFK Skalica, coming off the bench as a substitute in the 68th minute for Xavier Adang.
+In the winter of 2026, Bzdyl played with the under-19 side, where he scored a goal in the 36th minute of a 2–1 win against Liverpool, helping his team qualify to the UEFA Youth League round of 16.